Multilevel-Langevin pathwise average for Gibbs approximation: Setting and main results

 With $d=10$ and $\varepsilon=0.1$, we first provide a simulation giving the contributions of each level.
 In this case, $I_f\approx 3.084$.
 The multilevel procedure applies with $R=5$.
 In Table \ref{table1}, we give the number of iterations of the Euler scheme for each level and the evolution of the estimation after each level.

-The total number of iterations of the Euler scheme (complexity) is equal to 7958 whereas the theoretical bound given in Corollary \ref{cor:gibbs2} is equal to $9243$ ( since $(2\sqrt{2}+1)(\sqrt{2}-1)^{-1}\approx9.243$).
+The total number of iterations of the Euler scheme (complexity) is equal to 7958 whereas the theoretical bound given in Corollary \ref{cor:gibbs2} is equal to $9243$ ( since $(2\sqrt{2}+1)(\sqrt{2}-1)^{-1}\approx9.423$).
 This difference comes from the fact that the bound on the complexity is obtained by a computation of the series $\sum_{r=1}^{+\infty} 2^{-\frac{r}{2}}$ whereas here it only involves $\sum_{r=1}^{5} 2^{-\frac{r}{2}}$.
-Note that the algorithm is compatible with parallelization procedures since the levels can be computed independently. \\
+Note that the algorithm is compatible with parallelization procedures since the levels can be computed independently. {However, it is worth noting that the degree of parallelization of such a multilevel method is completely different from the traditional Multilevel-Monte-Carlo where the average is based on a massive number of Euler schemes (with a much shorter horizon) whose simulation can be completely parallelized.}\\

 The table suggests that the procedure seems to be slightly ``oversized'' for the required precision and that the last levels bring corrections which are of order $10^{-2}$.
 This feeling is confirmed by a computation of the empirical RMSE (Root Mean-Squared Error) with $N=50$ simulations of the multilevel procedure.
 We obtain: